 Update regarding our small business advisory services:

 - The IBM Innovation Space – Markham Convergence Centre has made the decision to remain closed to the general public and guests until further notice.

 - In light of this, our physical point of presence will not be accessible to in-person visits from clients

-The situation continues to evolve quickly and while we anticipate these measures will remain in place until April 5, 2020, we continue to monitor and will provide updates as quickly as possible.
+The situation continues to evolve quickly and while we anticipate these measures will remain in place until further notice, we continue to monitor and will provide updates as quickly as possible.

 Thank you for your continued commitment to the health and safety of each other and the Markham community.

 For up-to-date information about COVID-19, please visit york.ca/covid19

 Your one-stop source to start and grow your small business.